ARKANSAS

 (1738 - 1740), near Helena

-A French fort built at the mouth of the St. Francis River.
+A French fort built on the St. Francis River, on Crowley's Ridge near its mouth, north of the city.
 It was said to be a square-bastioned palisade, with Officers' quarters, barracks, powder magazine, bakehouses, hospital, and warehouses.
-It was destroyed after it was no longer needed in the French campaign against the Chickasaw Indians.
+It was destroyed after it was no longer needed in the French campaign against the Chickasaw Indians in present Mississippi.
+Also known as Fort Kappa, or Kappa's Fort, a later corruption of the Quapaw Indians and their principal town of Kappa that was once in the general vicinity about 50 years earlier.

 Fort Esperanza